Disaster Recovery Testing for Managed Service Providers

 Disaster Recovery Testing Best Practices

-Best practices are influenced by budget.
+Disaster recovery testing best practices are influenced by budget.
 It’s possible to put a clustered, multi-node data system in place that can recover from one service, one server, or even a whole data center in one location going down.
 The issue is cost.

 Migrating a service from one server to another is easy and cheap.
 Migrating servers is more costly, and migrating whole data centers is much more expensive.
 It’s a question of what you (or the client) is willing to spend.
 There’s a balance that you’ll have to find between cost and availability.
 This may not be the same for all lines of business or departments: archived accounting records don’t necessarily need to be available within less than a second in the event of failures, while the web site, e-commerce system or production database may need to be available 24x7x365.